Parera-Portell/prf-ccp/README.md

     ccp [path to parameter file] [path to RF list]

-RFs in the list should be specified with their full path.
+RFs in the list must include the full path.
+Note that manual memory allocation has not been implemented, so avoid setting an excessively small cell size as the program will crash.
+As long as you scale the cell size according to the profile length and depth you will be fine.